|

 WILDLIFE CONSERVANCY

-This dry rocky conservancy is about 60 miles (96km)
+This dry rocky conservancy is about 60 miles

-north of the Brandeberg Mountains, on the north
+(96km) north of the Brandeberg Mountains, on

-formed between the local community and Wilderness
+partnership formed between the local community

-Safaris, who operate a lodge in the area.
-It is
+and Wilderness Safaris, who operate a lodge

-an area of endless vistas across stark plains
+in the area.
+It is an area of endless vistas

-broken suddenly by ancient valleys and soaring
+across stark plains broken suddenly by ancient

-peaks, with the Brandberg Mountains rising like
+valleys and soaring peaks, with the Brandberg

-a mirage on the far horizon.
-Mists roll in from
+Mountains rising like a mirage on the far horizon.

-the Skeleton Coast some 56 miles (90km) to the
+Mists roll in from the Skeleton Coast some 56

-west, and drift along the river valley to provide
+miles (90km) to the west, and drift along the

-sustenance to a variety of life that depend on
+of life that depend on this daily moisture.

-this daily moisture.
-The Huab River only flows
+The Huab River only flows once or twice during

-once or twice during the short rainy season and
+the short rainy season and seldom breaks through

-seldom breaks through the dunes to reach the ocean.
+the dunes to reach the ocean. |

-| ANIMALS
+ANIMALS

 & BIRDS